-I personally, I do not have time to test each case of balloons I receive.
+Personally, I do not have time to test each case of balloons I receive.
 I am too busy loading my apron and getting ready for tomorrow’s event.
 Secondly, I am expecting the manufacturer to do quality control.
-My focus is twisting balloons and putting smiles on my clients face.
+My focus is on twisting balloons and putting smiles on my client’s face.

 Butterfly, dragon, or bat wings are great ways to use up those bad balloons.
 Wings have very few twists, are simple to make, and creates a big “wow” with kids.

 Start with 12 balloons.
-That sounds like a lot of balloons, but when I have to burn through 2-3 bags of bad balloons, I don’t care how many balloons it takes.
+That sounds like many balloons, but when I have to burn through 2-3 bags of bad balloons, I don’t care how many balloons it takes.
 I want that crap out of my apron, gone from my stock, and I am happy to use them in a quick design with a wow factor.

 Step 2.
 Inflate 1-260 balloon fully inflated and attach it to one leg of the X -we will call this balloon bottom of the wing.

 Step 3.
-Take one of the unused legs of the X and fold it in half.
-Twisting it so it creates an L shape.
+Please take one of the unused legs of the X and fold it in half.
+Twisting it, so it creates an L shape.
 The corner of the L will be wrapped into the bottom of the wing balloon.
-I try to brake the bottom of the wing into 1/3 sections.
-See image below.
+I try to break the bottom of the wing into 1/3 sections.
+See the image below.

 Step 4.
 Take another leg of the X and make another L shape balloon.
 Attach the corner of the L shape balloon to the loop at the bottom of the wing.
 Twist the remaining balloons together to finish the wings.
 See the next picture.

 Step 5.
-Repeat Steps 1-4 and make a second wing.
+Repeat Steps 1-4 and makes a second wing.

 Step 7.
 Remove any excess balloon tips.

 Step 8.
-Remove any extra balloon bubbles that may be to large.
+Remove any extra balloon bubbles that may be too large.

 Step 9.
 Inflate the last 260 and make a figure eight.
-Twist the figure eight into the joints that connect the right and left wing together.
+Twist the figure eight into the joints that connect the right and left-wing.
 This is the shoulder straps for the child to wear.

-Dragon wings are made same way, but have one extra balloon add to the end of the wing to give a different shape to the wing structure.
+Dragon wings are made the same way, but have one extra balloon add to the wing’s end to give a different shape to the wing structure.